bigconnect/demos/explorer/aml/README.md

 Included are data files (csv format) for People, Companies, Addresses, Bank Accounts, Shares of company stock, and financial Transactions.

 ## Loading the data
-Clone the repository, open Cypher Lab and type in the following Cypher queries to load the data:
+Open Cypher Lab and type in the following Cypher queries to load the data:

 1. Load Bank Accounts:

-        WITH 'file:///<path_to_demos_folder>/explorer/aml/bank_accounts.csv' AS url
+        USING PERIODIC COMMIT 30000
-        LOAD CSV WITH HEADERS FROM url AS row
+        LOAD CSV WITH HEADERS FROM 'https://github.com/bigconnect/demos/raw/master/explorer/aml/bank_accounts.csv' AS row WITH row
-        WITH row
         CREATE (a:bankAccount)
         SET a.number = row.number, a.balance = toFloat(row.total)

 2. Load and link Transactions to their Bank Accounts (takes a while):

-        USING PERIODIC COMMIT 1000
+        USING PERIODIC COMMIT 30000
-        LOAD CSV WITH HEADERS FROM 'file:///<path_to_demos_folder>/explorer/aml/transactions.csv' AS row WITH row
+        LOAD CSV WITH HEADERS FROM 'https://github.com/bigconnect/demos/raw/master/explorer/aml/transactions.csv' AS row WITH row
         MATCH (b1:bankAccount { number: row.account1 })
         MATCH (b2:bankAccount { number: row.account2 })